trembanis/election-blog/content/post/2024-11-03-final-prediction/index.md

 Welcome to my final prediction for the 2024 presidential election!

-With early voting well underway and only a few days left until Election Day, the race remains stubbornly in the toss-up category, according to expert forecasters such as the Cook Political Report and Sabato’s Crystal Ball.
+With early voting well underway and only a few days left until Election Day, the race remains stubbornly in the toss-up category, according to expert forecasters such as the [Cook Political Report](https://www.cookpolitical.com/ratings/presidential-race-ratings) and [Sabato’s Crystal Ball](https://centerforpolitics.org/crystalball/2024-president/).
 My prediction, unfortunately, is no exception to this trend.
 While I will predict a winner in today’s post, the predictive intervals produced by both my popular vote and electoral college models encompass scenarios in which either candidate could win.

 # My 2024 Model

 My model uses a simple OLS regression, with the following explanatory variables: a dummy indicator of whether the candidate served in a previous presidential administration, Q2 consumer sentiment, lagged vote share, and a recent polling average.
 The outcome variable is the two-party vote share for the Democratic candidate.

+My model is inspired by Abramowitz’s Time For Change model, though I changed the specific indicators (incumbency to previous administration, GDP to ICS, and June approval ratings to recent polls) and added lagged vote share.

+Here is the formula for the popular vote regression:

+`\(Y = \beta_0 + \beta_1A + \beta_2C + \beta_3L + \beta_4P + \epsilon\)`

+…And here is the formula for the electoral college regression:

+`\(Y = \beta_0 + \beta_1A + \beta_2C + \beta_3V + \beta_4P + \beta_5S + \epsilon\)`

+I will address each of the variables and their coefficients in the following sections, but first I should briefly discuss adjusted R-squared, a measure of the model’s overall performance.
+Adjusted R-squared describes the percent of the variation in Democratic two-party vote share that can be explained by the independent variables.
+For the popular vote, this is about 71%, while the electoral college model, probably since it is more finely tuned to state-level conditions, explains about 78%.
+While there are ways to inflate R-squared and adjusted R-squared, I think this 71%-78% range, even though it does not account for all possible factors, is respectable for the purposes of this prediction.
+After all, a sky-high R-squared might seem desirable, but it could indicate overfitting, or hyper-sensitivity to trends in the historical data, which could impair the predictive power of the model.